continuedev/continue/docs/docs/walkthroughs/codellama.md

 ## Ollama

 1. Download Ollama [here](https://ollama.ai/) (it should walk you through the rest of these steps)
-2. Open a terminal and run `ollama pull codellama`, `ollama serve`.
+2. Open a terminal and run `ollama pull codellama`
 3. Change your Continue config file like this:

 ```json title="~/.continue/config.json"